2008 CHA men's ice hockey tournament

-The 2008 CHA Men's Ice Hockey Tournament was played between March 14 and March 16, 2008 at Dwyer Arena in Lewiston, New York.
+The 2008 CHA Men's Ice Hockey Tournament was the 9th tournament in conference history and was played between March 14 and March 16, 2008 at Dwyer Arena in Lewiston, New York.
 By winning the tournament, Niagara received College Hockey America's automatic bid to the 2008 NCAA Division I Men's Ice Hockey Tournament.

 Format

 The tournament featured three rounds of play.
 In the first round, the fourth and fifth ranked seeds, Wayne State and Alabama-Huntsville, played for entry into the semifinals, to which the top three seeds received byes.
 The winners of the two semifinal games then played for the championship on March 16, 2008, with the winner receiving an automatic bid to the 2008 NCAA Division I Men's Ice Hockey Tournament.